opendilab/awesome-end-to-end-autonomous-driving/README.md

-# Awesome End-to-End Autonomous driving
+# Awesome End-to-End Autonomous Driving

 This is a collection of research papers for **End-to-End Autonomous driving**.
 And the repository will be continuously updated to track the latest update of E2E driving.